Students who struggle with, or succeed in their fight against cancer deserve assistance

-Institute, about 8 million Americans have a history of cancer.
-The many ambitious
+Institute, approximately 8 million Americans have a history of cancer.
+Ambitious

 students who attend college despite their health setbacks display impressive resolve,

-one recognized by many scholarship providers.
-To help students fighting cancer afford
+which is recognized by many scholarships providers.
+To help the students fighting cancer afford